datakind/affordable-housing-tooling/workstream1/documentation/README.md

 complete the information sheet for each building, which is the simpler version prototyped above.
 For each building, the applicant enters the address, which is used to look up the status as an
-Area of Economic Distress, which may be different for buildings bordering a Census tract.
+Area of Economic Distress because this may be different for buildings bordering a Census tract.
-The main data entry task on this page is the distribution of units across the designations of rental to families within the income categories.
+The main data entry task on this page is the distribution of units across the designations of rental to families within the income categories for each building or address.

 <img src="Images/housing_tool_whiteboard_9.jpg" width="500"/>